-B. REGULATORY TRIGGER Regulatory Trigger: Stage 3 Water Conservation shall be enforced when any of the following criteria has been met: 1) the average of California American Water's year-to-date production from the MPWRS for each month has exceeded the year-to-date at month end production target for California American Water from the MPWRS as displayed in Table 1 for a second time during the period from October 1 through March 31 in any by 5 percent or more at the end of the first quarter of the Water Year, or 2) the average of California American Water's year-to-date production from the MPWRS for each month has exceeded the year-to-date at month end-production target for California American Water from the MPWRS by 4 percent or more at the end of January, or the year-to-date target by 2.5 percent or more at the end of February, or the year-to-date target by 1 percent or more at the end of March as displayed in Table 1 once during the period from April 1 through September 30 in any Water Year, or 3) California American Water's year-to-date production from the MPWRS on a year-to-date basis exceed the year-to-date targets for a consecutive seven-day period during the months of April, May or June; or 4) the California American Water's production from the MPWRS on a year-to-date basis exceeds the year-to-date target on any single day during July, August, or September; or 5) a Resolution has been adopted by the Board in accord with Section C below.
+В. REGULATORY TRIGGER-Regulatory Trigger: Stage 3 Water Conservation shall be enforced when any of the following criteria has been met: 1) the average of California American Water's year-to-date production from the MPWRS for each month has exceedsed the year-to-date at month-end production target for California American Water from the MPWRS as displayed in Table 1 for a second time during the period from October 1 through March 31 in any by 5 percent or more at the end of the first quarter of the Water Year, or 2) the average of California American Water's year-to-date production from the MPWRS for each month has exceedsed the year-to-date at-month-end-production target-for California American Water from the MPWRS by 4 percent or more at the end of January, or the year-to-date target by 2.5 percent or more at the end of February, or the year-to-date target by 1 percent or more at the end of March as displayed in Table 1 once during the period from April 1 through September 30 in any Water Year, or 3) California American Water's year-to-date production from the MPWRS on a year-to-date basis exceeds the year-to-date targets for a consecutive seven-day period during the months of April, May or June; or 4) the California American Water's production from the MPWRS on a year-to-

-- C. EMERGENCY TRIGGER-Emergency Trigger: Stage 3 Water Conservation shall be implemented upon Resolution of the Board of Directors when there is need for an immediate water use reduction requirement in response to an unexpected water production increase. - D. California American Water shall notify its Water Users that Emergency Rates will be imposed upon the effective date of Stage 3 or Stage 4 Water Conservation. - DE.
-SUNSET OF STAGE 3 WATER CONSERVATION-Sunset of Stage 3 Water Conservation: Without further action by the Board of Directors, the provisions of Stage 3 Water Conservation shall be rescinded upon compliance with the year-to-date at month-end production goal for two consecutive months in the subsequent Water Year.
-Water Users of California American Water when that water system derives water from the MPWRS shall revert to Stage 1 Water Conservation.

-Regulatory compliance during a period of Stage 4 Water Rationing shall not cause a sunset of this provision.

-- EF.
-NOTICE-Notice: California American Water shall provide notice of mandatory water conservation with each bill prepared for Water Users of the California American Water system. - FG.
-CALIFORNIA AMERICAN WATER EMERGENCY RATES-California American Water Emergency-Use Rates: California American Water shall implement the California Public Utilities-Commission-(CPUC)-approved Emergency Rate schedule to respond to Stage 3 water reduction requirements.
+- date basis exceeds the year-to-date target on any single day during July, August, or September; or 5) a Resolution has been adopted by the Board in accord with Section C below. - C. EMERGENCY TRIGGER-Emergency Trigger: Stage 3 Water Conservation shall be implemented upon Resolution of the Board of Directors when there is need for an immediate water use reduction requirement in response to an unexpected water production increase. - D. California American Water shall notify its Water Users that Emergency Rates approved by the CPUC will be imposed upon the effective date of Stage 3 Water Conservation. - E. Requirements imposed by implementation of the Expanded Water Conservation and Standby Rationing Plan through Stage 2 Water Conservation shall remain in force.
+Requirements may be modified or superseded by actions taken in future stages of the Expanded Water Conservation and Standby Rationing Plan. - DF.
+SUNSET OF STAGE 3 WATER CONSERVATION-Sunset of Stage 3 Water Conservation: Without further action by the Board of Directors, the provisions of Stage 3 Water Conservation shall be rescinded and Water Users shall revert to Stage 1 Water Conservation upon compliance with the year-to-date at month-end production goal for two consecutive months in the subsequent Water Year.
+Water Users of California American Water when that water system derives water from the MPWRS shall revert to Stage 1 Water Conservation. - Regulatory compliance during a period of Stage 4 Water Rationing shall not cause a sunset of this provision. - EG. NOTICE-Notice: California American Water shall provide notice of mandatory water conservation with each bill prepared for Water Users of the California American Water system. - FH.
+CALIFORNIA AMERICAN WATER EMERGENCY RATES-California American Water Emergency Use Rates: California American Water shall implement the California Public Utilities Commission (CPUC) approved Emergency Reate schedule to respond to Stage 3 water reduction requirements.
 California American Water shall file an Advice Letter with the CPUC to implement Emergency Use Rates, however, only after it has first met and conferred with the District at least five days in advance of that filing.
 The General Manager may waive this time period for good cause.